 As Technology Evolves, so do Criminals

 There will always be people who find a way to make a buck without working for it.
 And no matter how rapidly technology changes, there will always be somebody out there that finds a way to abuse the solution.
-Body cameras, artificial intelligence, and surveillance cameras provide the real-time information law enforcement needs to help keep their communities safe.
+Police body cameras, artificial intelligence, and surveillance cameras provide the real-time information law enforcement needs to help keep their communities safe.